musha1140/MacOS-Windows-with-Keychron-and-Corsair/README.md

 - It verifies the display settings.
 - It includes a placeholder comment for validating the configuration.

-**How to pair BOTH keyboard and mouse to seamlessly use your Mac and Windows within a touch of a switch**
+**Drawio to pair BOTH keyboard and mouse to seamlessly use your Mac and Windows within a touch of a switch**

 ![Workflow Diagram](https://github.com/musha1140/MacOS-Windows-with-Keychron-and-Corsair/blob/main/images/keysair.drawio.png)

 By following these steps, you leverage the power of modern input device configuration tools, cross-platform firmware customization, and peripheral connectivity technologies.
-This ensures your **Corsair replacement keyboard** and SCIMITAR RGB ELITE mouse are correctly set up and configured for use on both macOS and Windows, providing a seamless and consistent experience when switching between operating systems.
+This ensures your **Corsair replacement keyboard** --I HATE THE KEYCHRON Q1-- and Corsair SCIMITAR RGB ELITE mouse are correctly set up and configured for use on both macOS and Windows, providing a seamless and consistent experience when switching between operating systems.

 **Hardware Used**